USSURATONCACHI/PortalThreeJs_Review/README.md

 - Model of the portal extends behind the portal. https://youtu.be/yjU2s5nUD2U

-- Anti-expropriation field, betweel room 2 and room 3 does not destroy cameras.
+- Anti-expropriation field betweel room 2 and room 3 does not destroy cameras.
 Probably cubes too, but i did not test.

 ### Room 3